Decompressive Laminectomy for Lumbar Spinal Stenosis

 In the most common method, bone is taken from

 elsewhere in your body or obtained from a bone bank.
 This bone is used to make

 a "bridge" between adjacent spinal bones (vertebrae).
 This "living" bone graft

 In some cases an additional

-fusion method (called instrumented fusion) is performed, in which metal
+fusion method (called instrumented fusion) is done in which metal

 implants (such as rods, hooks, wires, plates, or screws) are secured to the